- Retinal Variable wrap-up

 - Explain the logic of each of the sketches in the

-folder and give it a working title.
-Then start messing around with itssketch.js
+projectfolder and give it a working title.
+Then start messing around with itssketch.jsfile, incorporating what you’ve learned from the tutorials and the demos in the2.mapping-time/examplesfolder from the repo.

 - Complete at least three representations of the current wall-clock time (ignore days, weeks, moons, etc. for now) and document your ideas with text and sketches in the